 Which One Do I Choose?

 My konjac sponges (I use both the body & facial sponges) are dark red, which is a clay used for dry and sensitive skin.
-While I wouldn’t say my skin is sensitive, I like to keep things gentle.
-I recommend that you do too :-) The Konjac Sponge Company has many varieties, so here’s my rundown on which type of clay addition you will need, depending on your skin type.
+While I wouldn't say my skin is sensitive, I like to keep things gentle.
+I recommend that you do too :-) One Love Organics has many varieties, so here's my rundown on which type of clay addition you will need, depending on your skin type.

 The Red Sponge is great for Dry & Sensitive skin, but also wonderful for anyone who doesn't suffer from any particular ailments.
 While red clay cleans the skin by removing dead keratinized cells, it accelerates the regeneration process which improves blood circulation and makes the skin look radiant, and hydrated.
 This is your sponge if you're worried about the appearance of wrinkles and broken capillaries.
 A perfect pick for dryer and/or mature skin.

 The Green Sponge is great for Normal to Combination skin.
 Green clay acts as a sterilizer, helping to keep acne-causing bacteria at bay.
 It is not uncommon to find green French clay at spas and other wellness centers.
 Green clay also contains micro-molecules which help to absorb dirt, oil, and bacteria, while gently cleansing the pores.